curv3d/curv/docs/shapes/Transformations.rst

 A *deformation* is a more general transformation.
 You can stretch, twist or bend the shape, eg stretching a sphere into an ellipsoid, or bending a cylinder into a torus.
 In Curv 0.0, deformations deform the distance field, which complicates and limits their use.

+Deformations also work on textures (infinite 2D and 3D shapes whose role is to carry a colour pattern), without limitations.
+Deformations are a powerful tool for procedural texture generation.

 Underlying each geometric transformation is a transformation function that maps each point in space onto another point.
 This transformation function is required to have an inverse which is also a transformation.
 (A transformation cannot map two different points onto the same point.)